sneuder/workspace/README.md

 wkspace git status
 ```

-Any comand you use will be use within the deafult container's terminal
+Any comand you use will be used within the deafult container's terminal

 - Help
 ```